Lordwaru/OCR/README.md

 123456789 OK  If it fullfils the condition
 ```

-If there was a non reconized number patter it returns
+If there was a non reconized number pattern it returns

 ```
 49006771?
 ILL